 Usually, your email server tracks this email marketing metric.
 However, you will want to monitor it closely to avoid it being too late to take corrective action.

 A good way to avoid your emails being marked as spam is to make sure you have an ‘unsubscribe’ button on your emails.

 8. Overall ROI

-Overall ROI is arguably the most important metric, since it provides you an assessment on whether your time and money have been “worth it”.
+Overall ROI is arguably the most important metric since it provides you with an assessment of whether your time and money have been “worth it”.